yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/upgrade-software.md

 ### Upgrading to v2.16.0

-The YB Controller (YBC) service was introduced for all universes (except Kubernetes).
+The YB Controller (YBC) service was introduced for all universes (except Kubernetes), and is required for YugabyteDB Anywhere 2.16.0 and later.

 YBC is used to manage backup and restore, providing faster full backups, and introduces support for incremental backups.